MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-register-devices.md

 Once devices or Azure AD groups containing devices are added to the **Windows Autopatch Device Registration** group, Windows Autopatch discovers these devices, and runs software-based prerequisite checks to try to register them with its service.

-### Virtual devices

-#### Windows Autopatch on Windows 365 Enterprise Workloads
+### Windows Autopatch on Windows 365 Enterprise Workloads

-With Windows 365 Enterprise, you can include Windows Autopatch onboarding as part of your provision process providing a seamless experience for admins and users to ensure your Cloud PCs are always up to date.

-#### Deploy Windows Autopatch on a Windows 365 Provisioning Policy
+With Windows 365 Enterprise, IT admins are given the option to register devices with the Windows Autopatch service as part of the Windows 365 provisioning policy creation.
+This option provides a seamless experience for admins and users to ensure your Cloud PCs are always up to date.
+When IT admins decide to manage their Windows 365 Cloud PCs with Windows Autopatch, the Windows 365 provisioning policy process calls the Windows Autopatch device registration APIs to register devices on behalf of the IT admin.

-For general guidance, see [Create a Windows 365 Provisioning Policy](/windows-365/enterprise/create-provisioning-policy).

 **To deploy Windows Autopatch on a Windows 365 Provisioning Policy:**